KRFOSS/kali-docs/nethunter/nethunter-kernel-1-patching/index.md

 By default, we apply wifi injection patches and patches that add wifi drivers.
 Kernel versions older than 4.x will require HID keyboard / mouse patches.
-We no longer need CD-ROM patches as all modern operating systems support being installed from USB storage devices, thus we can mount NetHunter as USB stick.
+We no longer need CD-ROM patches as all modern operating systems support being installed from USB storage devices, thus we can mount NetHunter as USB drive.

 In the Kernel-Builder, choose ***"Apply NetHunter kernel patches"***: